HackYourFuture/debugging/lecture1.md

 ```

 We see that at index `3` when we do a lookup in our `elements` array.
 The
 element isn't there and javascript gives us the `undefined` value instead.

-So
+**Question:** Based on this information where do you think the first infection
+happened?

 `index++` is where the infection happens as a result of our defect, whatever
 that defect may be.

+**Question:** What other state got infected?

 Because we add `undefined` (through `result += elements[index]`) to `result`,
 the `result` variable is now infected as well.